Turkish Labour Law

 The framework and fundamentals of this relationship are specified in the Turkish Labour Code No. 4857.
-In this paper, the development of labour law that regulates relations between employer and employees in Turkey, some of the basic principles and practices related to labour law will be discussed.
+In this paper, the development of the Turkish Labour Law that regulates relations between employers and employees in Turkey will discuss some of the basic principles and practices related to labor law.
 This article aims for the reader to get an impression of Turkish Labour Law.

-The development of labour law in Turkey has been mainly after the proclamation of the Republic.
+• Progress of the Turkish Labour Law: The development of Labour Law in Turkey has been mainly after the proclamation of the republic.
 The first and the most important regulation, which includes provisions regarding the employment contract, is the Turkish Code of Obligations adopted in 1926.
-The first basic code on labour law is the labour Law dated 1936 and numbered 3008.
-In 2003, labour Law No. 4857 came into force and it is still in effect.
+The first basic code on the Turkish Labour Law is the Labour Law dated 1936 and numbered 3008.
+In 2003, Turkish Labour Law No. 4857 came into force, and it is still in effect.

-• Fundamentals of Labour Law
+Fundamentals of Turkish Labour Law

-Conditions for Receiving Severance Pay
+Labour Law in Turkey: Conditions For Receiving Severance Pay

-The first condition for the employee to be entitled to severance pay is the employment contract has been terminated due to one of the conditions stipulated in the Law.
-For the employee, whose employment contract is terminated for one of the conditions stipulated in the law to be entitled to severance pay, the employment contract must have lasted for at least one year.
+The first condition for the employee to be entitled to severance pay is the employment contract has been terminated due to one of the conditions stipulated in the Turkish Labour Law.
+For the employee whose employment contract is terminated for one of the conditions specified in the law to be entitled to severance pay, the employment contract must have lasted for at least one year.
 The employee who is entitled to receive severance pay is paid severance pay in the amount of thirty days’ wage for each full year from the date of starting work, during the continuation of the employment contract.